15 Unforgettable Day Trips from Barcelona Spain

 • ⏱️ Distance from Barcelona: 1 hour 40 minutes

-• 🚈 How to Get There: Take the Regional Renfe train from Barcelona-Sants
+• 🚈 How to Get There: Take the R17 train from Barcelona-Sants, Barcelona-Barcelona-Passeig de Gràcia, or Barcelona-Estació de França

 Final Thoughts: Best Day Trips Near Barcelona

-I hope this list of easy day trips from Barcelona has helped you discover the perfect day trip during your time in Spain!
+I hope this list of day trips from Barcelona has helped you find a few spots to add to your Barcelona itinerary!

-No matter which of these Barcelona day trips you choose, you’re sure to have an unforgettably unique experience discovering some of the most beautiful corners of Spain!
+No matter which of these Barcelona day trips you choose, you’re going to experience a completely different side of Spain.

 READ NEXT: